aanchal-av/proto-commerce-ui-automation/README.md

 11. To integrate the cloud run with slack, need to perform the following:
      1. Enable the slack in cypress cloud
-     2. Add the worspace name of the slack
+     2. Add the workspace name of the slack
      3. Select the channel name from the dropdown and the report is generated as follows: